ranfysvalle02/Interactive-RAG/README.md

 # BUILDING A RAG-AGENT

-Using [ActionWeaver](https://github.com/TengHu/ActionWeaver/tree/main), a lightweight wrapper for function calling API, we can build a user proxy agent (RAG-AGENT) that efficiently retrieves and ingests relevant information from a database.
+Using [ActionWeaver](https://github.com/TengHu/ActionWeaver/tree/main), a lightweight wrapper for function calling API, we can build a user proxy agent that efficiently retrieves and ingests relevant information from a database.
 This agent presents the data to the user in an interactive and customizable manner, enhancing the overall user experience.

-The `RAG-Agent` has several RAG parameters that can be customized, such as `chunk_size`(e.g. 1000), `num_sources`(e.g. 2), `unique_sources`(e.g. True) and `min_rel_score`(e.g. 0.00).
+The `UserProxyAgent` has several RAG parameters that can be customized, such as `chunk_size`(e.g. 1000), `num_sources`(e.g. 2), `unique_sources`(e.g. True) and `min_rel_score`(e.g. 0.00).

 ```
 class UserProxyAgent: